moorelabvanderbilt/moorelabwiki/saline.md

-# buying-saline
+# Saline

 _This page current as of 21 June 2017._

 > The pharmacy intends to move to an iLab-based purchasing system soon.
-> If that has happened, this page is outdated and the below **Submitting the order** section is no longer valid. {.is-danger}
+> If that has happened, this page is outdated and the below **Submitting the order** section is no longer valid.

 For some reason, it's been difficult to purchase the 10 mL bottles of saline via normal suppliers, so instead we purchase it from the Vanderbilt pharmacy.